TasRail is setting new standards for freight logistics in Tasmania.

 - Design of tailored solutions including Greenfield developments and Brownfield operations

-With a new fleet of purpose-built locomotives and wagons in operation across the network, TasRail has substantially increased hauling capacity, efficiency and reliability.
+With its fleet of purpose-built locomotives and wagons in operation across the network, TasRail continues to increase its hauling capacity, efficiency and reliability.

 Rail's economy of scale is an important consideration that results in logistical savings for all freight service providers and customers because it can handle much larger freight tasks at only marginal additional cost.
 For example, one freight train can haul the same amount of freight as 50+ heavy road vehicles but it requires less handling and results in less congestion at key points in the Tasmanian freight system.